 The Coronavirus has meant that the way we live and socialize has changed.
-People with hearing loss may be affected more by the pandemic for many reasons: including cancellations of routine hearing health care visits, the use of face coverings and masks which affect lip reading and speech clarity, and isolation.
+People with hearing loss may be affected more by the pandemic for many reasons: including cancellations of routine visits to a hearing center, the use of face coverings and masks which affect lip reading and speech clarity, and isolation.
 When communicating, face masks, distance make hearing and understanding even more difficult.

 People over the age of 70 who are deemed as “clinically vulnerable” or at risk of severe illness form from the disease were asked to follow social distancing guidelines particularly stringently and not to leave their house if possible.
 We know that over fifty percent of the people over the age of 70 live alone.
 Over 70% of people over 70 have hearing loss.